 Nonetheless, when compared to resource-rich countries such as South Africa, Australia and Brazil where the sector’s average contribution to GDP is between 12 to 15%, India’s share is a miniscule 2%.
 This clearly shows that the sector has a huge potential to grow in the future.

-create an energy-efficient market, improve labor productivity, usher in a healthy competition in the sector and reduce coal imports.
+This move to amend the law will help India achieve economies of scale, gain high end technology in mining in par with global standards and create an energy-efficient market, improve labor productivity, usher in a healthy competition in the sector and reduce coal imports.